COVID-19 pandemic: Europe

 The virus was first confirmed to have spread to Spain on 31 January 2020, when a German tourist tested positive for SARS-CoV-2 on La Gomera in the Canary Islands.
 Post-hoc genetic analysis has shown that at least 15 strains of the virus had been imported, and community transmission began by mid-February.
 On 29 March, it was announced that, beginning the following day, all non-essential workers were ordered to remain at home for the next 14 days.
-The number of cases increased again in July in a number of cities including Barcelona, Zaragoza and Madrid, which led to reimposition of some restrictions but no national lockdown.
+The number of cases increased again in July in a number of cities including Barcelona, Zaragoza, and Madrid, which led to reimposition of some restrictions but no national lockdown.
 By September 2021, Spain was one of the countries with the highest percentage of its population vaccinated (76% fully vaccinated and 79% with the first dose).
 Italy is ranked second at 75%.

 Sweden differed from most other European countries in that it mostly remained open.
 Per the Swedish constitution, the Public Health Agency of Sweden has autonomy that prevents political interference and the agency favoured remaining open.
 The Swedish strategy focused on longer-term measures, based on the assumption that after lockdown the virus would resume spreading, with the same result.
 By the end of June, Sweden no longer had excess mortality.

 Devolution in the United Kingdom meant that each of its four countries developed its own response.
 England's restrictions were shorter-lived than the others.
 The UK government started enforcing social distancing and quarantine measures on 18 March 2020.
 On 16 March, Prime Minister Boris Johnson advised against non-essential travel and social contact, praising work from home and avoiding venues such as pubs, restaurants, and theatres.
 On 20 March, the government ordered all leisure establishments to close, and promised to prevent unemployment.
 On 23 March, Johnson banned gatherings and restricted non-essential travel and outdoor activity.
 Unlike previous measures, these restrictions were enforceable by police through fines and dispersal of gatherings.
 Most non-essential businesses were ordered to close.
-On 24 April 2020, it was reported that a promising vaccine trial had begun in England; the government pledged more than £50 million towards research.
+On 24 April 2020, it was reported that a promising vaccine trial had begun in England; the government pledged more than £50 million toward research.
 On 16 April 2020, it was reported that the UK would have first access to the Oxford vaccine, due to a prior contract; should the trial be successful, some 30 million doses would be available.
 On 2 December 2020, the UK became the first developed country to approve the Pfizer vaccine; 800,000 doses were immediately available for use.
 In August 2022 it was reported that viral infection cases had declined in the UK.